Gabriele Bammer, Bianca Vienni Baptista, Antonietta Di Giulio, Bethany Laursen, Theres Paulsen, Melissa Robson-Williams, Sibylle Studer, Kathrin Wieck

 There are three kinds of toolkits:

-3) those that are broader in scope and where the majority of tools are relevant to interdisciplinarity and/or transdisciplinarity.
+- those that are broader in scope and where the majority of tools are relevant to interdisciplinarity and/or transdisciplinarity (eg design thinking).

-- User type: Tool-users working in itd projects, cross-boundary collaboration or co-creation processes
+- User type 1: Tool-users working in ITD projects, cross-boundary collaboration or co-creation processes

-Use case: Search for sources for meta-research on toolkits
+- Use case: Searching for sources for meta-research on toolkits

-- User type: Representatives of existing or “to be created” toolkits
+- User type 3: Representatives of existing or “to be created” toolkits